 \section{\bf{Introduction}}

 Piatetski-Shapiro sequences are named in honor of Piatetski-Shapiro, who proved that for any number $c\in(1,12/11)$ there are infinitely many primes of the form $[n^{c}]$ by showing that

 The admissible range for $c$ in this problem has been extended by many experts over the years.
-And to date, the largest admissible $c$-range for (\ref{01}) seems to be $c\in(2817/2425)$ due to Rivat and Sargos \cite{RS0} (see also the references to the previous record holders they gave in their paper), which improves previous smaller range of Rivat \cite{RD} and Liu-Rivat \cite{LR}.
-Naturally, also lower bound sieves have been employed, and the corresponding current record is a version of (\ref{01}) with a lower bound of the right order of magnitude instead of an asymptotic formula and $c\in(243/205)$ due to Rivat and Wu \cite{RW}.
+And to date, the largest admissible $c$-range for (\ref{01}) seems to be $c\in(1,2817/2425)$ due to Rivat and Sargos \cite{RS0} (see also the references to the previous record holders they gave in their paper), which improves previous smaller range of Rivat \cite{RD} and Liu-Rivat \cite{LR}.
+Naturally, also lower bound sieves have been employed, and the corresponding current record is a version of (\ref{01}) with a lower bound of the right order of magnitude instead of an asymptotic formula and $c\in(1,243/205)$ due to Rivat and Wu \cite{RW}.
 Moreover, this type of prime number theorem has been generalized from many different perspectives and dimensions.
 Many experts considered the Piatetski-Shapiro primes in arithmetic progressions.
 For example, in \cite{LW}, Leitmann and Wolke showed that for $c\in(1,12/11),$ $q\in\mathbb{N},$ $(q,a)=1,$ one has